algosup/2024-2025-project-2-serious-game-team-7/documents/functional/functional_specifications.md

 ### Economy & green house gazes

-The economic and green house gaz system
+The economic and green house gaz system works in nodes.
+The nodes represent aspect of the Economy of a country eg. example Transportation, Education, Income etc...

+Each node has two values :
+- Monetary value
+- green house gaz pollution

+#### Monetary value

+#### Green house gaz pollution

 ### Diplomacy